NishaJahir/updated_2.0.13/meta/documents/user_guide_en.md

 1. Navigate to **CMS » Container links**
 2. Go to the **Novalnet payment details area**.
 3. Activate the container **Order confirmation: Additional payment information**.
-4. **Save** the settings → The payment transaction details will be displayed
+4. **Save** the settings <br />→ The payment transaction details will be displayed

 ## Further information and support

 We are glad to answer all your questions and provide you with more information any time.
 Please do not hesitate to contact us at:

 **E-mail:** sales@novalnet.de
 **Tel: +49 89 - 923 068 320**
 **Web:** www.novalnet.de